 Share This :

 We spend countless hours coaching and encouraging our kids to work hard and give it their all.
-Before games, we preach about having fun, making an effort and believing in yourself.
+Before games, we preach about having fun, making an effort and believing in themselves.
 It’s a fact of life that things don’t always go the way we plan.
 We will all experience the pain of failure.
 We won’t always make the tackle or record the strikeout.
 Throughout our lives, reality will often fall short of expectations regardless of preparation or how much we believe in ourselves.

 Why cry?
 Because it hurts!

-I have coached kids between 5 and 12 years old for many years.
+I have coached young athletes between five and 12 years old for many years.
 Each season I have been blessed with a few kids who work so hard and care so much that they cry when they fall short of what they expect of themselves.
 Here is a conversation I had with our pitcher after he hit two batters and allowed five runs in one inning.
 To set the stage, our pitcher came into the dugout in tears.
 His father immediately gave him a stern talking to and essentially, if not literally, told him to “suck it up.”
 I went over and sat next him on the bench.

 Me: “Are you OK?”